 Away from home again…..

-Frogs have been very active for couple weeks now.
+Frogs have been very active for a couple of weeks now.
 It is the sign of spring arrival and that makes me happy.
-I love to hear their sound (supposed to be matting calls) particularly on mid summer nights.
+I love to hear their sound (supposed to be matting calls), particularly on mid-summer nights.
 They kept me awake occasionally, but for the most part, I would rather have them around.

-From window, I saw my Hellebores (Lantern Rose) bloomed.
-I have been waiting for rain to stop so that I can go out and shoot a few close-ups.
+From the window, I saw my Hellebores (Lantern Rose) bloom.
+I have been waiting for the rain to stop so that I can go out and shoot a few close-ups.
 I am also rushing to wrap up an existing photo book project before I leave for this trip.

 I thought, why not take their pictures AS IS, the way they are.
 It is the reality and I should accept it.
 Hellebores do not stand upright, they stand face down.
 It was too wet for me to crawl down the ground, so I pinched them off and placed them on glass plates with water.
 And I geared up for shots.

-Half day was spent and I downloaded all my shots.
+Half-day was spent and I downloaded all my shots.
 Guess what?
 After viewing them, I deleted them all.
 I simply did not like any of them.
-I am not used to the way they look, the sadness and disappointment made me critical and more picky.
+I am not used to the way they look, the sadness and disappointment made me critical and pickier.
 I was eventually not ready for the reality.
 Art is created for the pleasure of our eyes.
 Including myself, I want to see something close to perfect.

 There were good old days when logging boats were around and loading docks were everywhere.
 I can also imagine rows of fish & chips places and wine bars around.
-Now old glorious days were over wheras the floating wood are still existing.
+Now old glorious days were over whereas the floating wood is still existing.
 They look deserted and desolate, but the imperfection seems to paint an art piece in front of me.

-It looks to me that the artist used charcoal pencil to draw them, simultaneously and nonchalantly.
+It looks to me that the artist used a charcoal pencil to draw them, simultaneously and nonchalantly.
 It was in a cloudy day after dusk, but I did not feel dismayed or gloomy.
 I felt peaceful.
 I don’t need them to be perfect.
-Why I was fussy towards my flowers?
-Is it me who claimed the ownership and expect more?
-Or is it my own lack of inspiration and I blame on others?
+Why I was fussy about my flowers?
+Is it I who claimed the ownership and expect more?
+Or is it my own lack of inspiration and I blame others?

 Does everything need to be perfect?
 Is it photography about a perfect shot and dramatic image?

-This is an ordinary image of Oregon coast.
-I took that shot in a trail hike.
-The trail was more than 1000 feet high in elevation, and the edge of narrow path goes straight down to the ocean.
+This is an ordinary image of the Oregon coast.
+I took that shot on a trail hike.
+The trail was more than 1000 feet high in elevation, and the edge of the narrow path goes straight down to the ocean.
 In other words, I was walking along the cliff while I am literally afraid of height.
-“Don’t look, it is long way down.”
+“Don’t look, it is a long way down.”
 I have said that to myself numerous times.

 Suing for perfection? nop.
 I am completely satisfied with what I’ve got.
-I did not try to be a good photographer at that point, I was just wanting to stretch my horizon a bit more and did something that I would not have done it under normal circumstance.
+I did not try to be a good photographer at that point, I was just wanting to stretch my horizon a bit more and did something that I would not have done under normal circumstances.

 Believe or not, I am feeling more relaxed now.
 My day is not bad over all.